apache/druid/docs/content/development/extensions-core/hdfs.md

 # HDFS

-Make sure to [include](../../operations/including-extensions.html) `druid-hdfs-storage` as an extension.
+To use this Apache Druid (incubating) extension, make sure to [include](../../operations/including-extensions.html) `druid-hdfs-storage` as an extension.

 ## Deep Storage